neurostream/nested-vmware-packer/README.md

 # self-contained portable build environment for packer-driven vmware ova

+This has been a great capability to enable on build system agents ( such as Bamboo or Jenkins build worker machines ) and has been essential for enabling a Packer Build + Terraform Deploy pipeline.

 <pre>
 packer lab for nested+headless vmware player 12 for linux builds